Earth's Ley Lines. Note the huge concentration of them near Florida.

 - Ley Lines are somewhat important in Warhammer Fantasy: For starters, the High Elves use them to keep their island home afloat, and disturbing the stones that mark them tends to have really bad consequences (a stray Goblin warlord and his shaman almost sunk the continent, which considering its status as a Cosmic Keystone would have been a Bad Thing.)
 The Slann also use them to communicate with each other, unfortunately for them they had to move their continent around a bit, which meant that their cities in Lustria and the Southlands are no longer aligned, which means they cannot communicate.
 This leads to redundancy at times, such as hitting the Cathayan fleet with two hurricanes.

-- World Of Warcraft has these: Ley nodes are shown in the elven territory, and Karazhan is highly spooky because every single ley line passes through it.
-The deranged aspect of magic is now trying to redirect them all to his base, where he can toss the magic "safely" into space in a misguided attempt to protect the world.
+- World of Warcraft has these: Ley nodes are shown in the elven territory, and Karazhan is highly spooky because every single ley line passes through it.
+Before his defeat the deranged Dragon Aspect of Magic tried to redirect them all to his base where he could toss the magic "safely" into space in a misguided attempt to protect the world.

 - The Wild ARMs series seems to alternate between having one or multiple ley lines running through Filgaia.
 It is mentioned directly in Wild ARMs 1 and Wild ARMs 3, with the first game mistranslating it as "Ray Line" (although this was fixed in the remake).